nyvs/inv-sys/README.md

 # inv-sys
-A simple and effective inventory system for games.
+A robust and effective inventory system for games.
-Completely rewritten in Dec 2021.

 ## Features
 - simple but robust API
 - automatic stacking functionality
 - taking stacks
+- finding slots
 - iterator
 - max stacksize via trait
+- and more!

 ## Usage
 ```rust